AWS Deployment

 # Domain name for Atolio stack (same as hosted zone name without trailing ".")

-lumen_domain_name = "search.yourdomain.com"
+lumen_domain_name = "search.example.com"

 Then copy the Helm template and update the values with the appropriate OIDC settings.
 You will also likely modify lumenImageTag to specify the version of Atolio you’d like to deploy.
 Note: the OIDC settings are necessary for the Helm release to succeed (the Marvin service is dependent on these settings for validating authentication).